Bullo River Station

 Individual room description

-Guest accommodation, located only a few metres from the main homestead is a purpose built area consisting of 12 double/twin rooms off one central corridor, each with air conditioning and ensuite.
-The decor is simple – cool, tiled floors, indigenous art on the walls and no phones or televisions.
-All rooms are serviced daily and have sliding doors access to the lawns surrounding the homestead.
+The guest wing, located only a few metres from the main homestead, consists of 12 double/twin rooms running off a central corridor.
+All of the guest rooms were refurbished in late 2015 and now offer contemporary décor, comfortable beds, air conditioning and ensuite bathrooms.
+Rooms are serviced daily and have sliding doors access to the lawns surrounding the homestead.

 Nearest major City/Town